 Collaboration and Research

 Valley’s alliance with Cleveland Clinic’s Heart, Vascular & Thoracic Institute is a valuable resource for monitoring and treating aortic aneurysms and dissections.
-Our clinicians connect with their colleagues at Cleveland Clinic to share images and clinical information, as well as obtain a second opinion from the No. 1 cardiovascular program in the nation.
+Our clinicians connect with their colleagues at Cleveland Clinic to share images and clinical information, as well as obtain a second opinion from a nationally ranked heart program.
 Also, through participating in and sharing research opportunities, we can provide our patients with the most innovative surgical and endovascular techniques and technologies.